leastbad/radiolabel/README.md

 ### Credit where credit is due

 I don't know who wrote the original image-grid.js library.
-It shipped with a lot of Bootstrap themes, but it relied on jQuery.
+It shipped with a bunch of premium Bootstrap themes, but it relied on jQuery.
 While stimulus-image-grid is an improvement on the original in several significant ways, the actual meat and potatoes of the algorithm is 100% adapted from the code of a stranger.
 If you know who wrote [image-grid.js](https://github.com/Pactum/pactum.io/blob/9f2d162bc21f26d62c5d4ba801309bdeb8b9fa9e/v4/js/custom/image-grid.js), please let me know!

 ## Setup